Bibliography Database of living/fossil sharks, rays and chimaeras

 Type data base:

 Information on particular types of first descriptions (holotypes, paratypes, etc.) either originates from first descriptions directly or comes from the type database (Menu: Type database).
-This database lists all types with more than 5,800 entries and links to the collection locations.
-More information is provided by a click onto the info symbol.
-Since recently, species information and site of first record of more than 3,000 types are shown in a Google-map.
+This database lists all types with more than 6,200 entries and links to the collection locations of specimens.
+More information is provided by clicking the info symbol.
+Further, species information and site of first record of more than 3,000 types are shown in a Google-map.